Opdex/SSAS/README.md

 dApp compatibility relies on the implementation of the following requirements:

+- Generate a QR code containing a Stratis ID URI and display this to the user
 - Host a HTTPS endpoint that is used in the Stratis ID URI callback
-  - The endpoint must validate the structure and contents of the request body
+  - The endpoint _must_ validate the structure and contents of the request body
-  - The endpoint must verify the signature and its contents
+  - The endpoint _must_ verify the signature and its contents
-- Generate a QR code containing a Stratis ID URI and display this to the user
+  - The endpoint _must_ verify the expiry datetime has not passed

 ___